DePreto/airflow_multi_tenancy/README.md

 - Edit `team_permissions.yaml` to add/modify team roles and permissions.
 - Manually add tags to DAGs (`tags=["team_beta_read"]`) for cross-team access.

-Here's the polished English version for your "Stopping docker-compose" section:

 ---

 ## Stopping the Environment